 Symptoms of throat cancer include abnormal-sounding breathing, coughing, neck or throat pain, difficulty swallowing or a lump outside of the neck.
-For more information call the Department of Otolaryngology at 504-988-5454 or Tulane Medical Center at 504-988-5800.
+For more information about throat cancer screenings or treatment, patients can call the Department of Otolaryngology at Tulane University School of Medicine at (504) 988-5454 or Tulane Medical Center at (504) 988-5800.